RakosDarren/Bike_Thefts_Analysis/README.md

 ## Introduction

-An SQL analysis of bike theft reports on city streets within the City of Ottawa limits.
+An SQL analysis of bike theft reports within the City of Ottawa limits.
 Data is sourced from the Ottawa Open Data portal and excludes any personally identifiable information.

 ## Data Analysis Question & Answers